mappu/miqt/README.md

 Then, it's possible to reduce the size further with `upx --best` to 2MB or `upx --lzma` to 1.4MB.

+You can also try `miqt-docker native -minify-build` to use aggressive `CFLAGS`.

 ### Q2.
 Can I release a proprietary, commercial app with this binding?

 Yes.
 You must also meet your Qt license obligations: either use Qt dynamically-linked dll/so/dylib files under the LGPL, or, purchase a Qt commercial license for static linking.